nblmc/geoservices-docs/guides/data-guides/census/README.md

 5. How to clip the data to a particular area.
 6. How to symbolize the data and make a map.

+## Considerations {docsify-ignore}

-In addition to the lesson steps, please find "Sandtraps," or important context points to keep in mind when working with demographic data.
-These considerations are referenced throughout the lesson steps, and organized under the Sandtraps menu bar.
+In addition to the lesson steps, please find "Considerations," or important context points to keep in mind when working with demographic data.
+These considerations are referenced throughout the lesson steps, and organized under the Considerations menu bar.

+## Course activity {docsify-ignore}

 🎠[insert map screenshot] The final result of this course will be the following map, depicting distribution of youth population in Boston, Massachusetts.

-For any questions related to this or any other data and mapping project, please do not hesitate to [get in touch](https://www.leventhalmap.org/research/gis/ "get in touch").
+## Project help {docsify-ignore}

+<script src="https://static.airtable.com/js/embed/embed_snippet_v1.js"></script><iframe class="airtable-embed airtable-dynamic-height" style="background: transparent; border: 1px solid #ccc;" src="https://airtable.com/embed/shrY1Rvnl5qfYo99n?backgroundColor=teal" width="100%" height="1784" frameborder="0"></iframe>